miralao/miralao.github.io/History/Timeline.md

 #### 166 AU
 Great War ends with a stalemate.
 Romans rule the Sahara, but Africa has taken Southern Europe.
 The two kingdoms have switched capitals— Rome’s capital is in Casablanca, while Africa’s is in Madrid.
 #### 1066
-Norman Conquest.
-Napoleon I seizes Great Britain and, by extension, much of Americá.
+The Norman Conquest is thwarted by the Celts, the Greens, and the Norse Force.
+The three kingdoms unite into the United Kingdom of the Green.
 #### December 7, 1088
 Shay’s Rebellion begins with the Burning of the French Flag.
 #### 1099